<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Loans

 Down payment assistance loans are a broad category that can mean different things.
-This can range from interest-free, forgivable loans to interest-free deferred-payment loans and even low interest rate loans.
-Some of these programs require income limits, approved geographic locations, purchasing a home below the given median home price for that area, how much money you’re able to put toward your down payment, and more.
+They can range from interest-free, forgivable loans to interest-free deferred-payment loans and even low-interest rate loans.
+Some of these programs have eligibility requirements.
+These can include income limits, approved geographic locations, purchasing a home below the given median home price for that area, how much money you can put toward your down payment, and more.

 Down payment assistance homebuyer programs can come from: